The Similarity of Abundance Ratio Trends and Nucleosynthetic Patterns in the Milky Way Disk and Bulge: Introduction

 Large scale surveys such as APOGEE can provide more substantial bulge coverage than these smaller studies.
 While the number of APOGEE bulge observations drastically increased with the inclusion of DR16 data \citep{sdss16}, the bulge has been studied in prior data releases as well. \citet{zasowski2019} present [X/Fe] vs. [Fe/H] abundance distributions and median trends of 4000 bulge stars ($\rgc < 4 \kpc$) using DR14.
 They compare bulge median trends with a solar radius population, finding good agreement with their high-$\alpha$ population but not with their low-$\alpha$ stars, especially at low $\feh$.
 APOGEE observations of 424 bulge stars through Baade's window agree with prior bulge works, suggesting that APOGEE DR13 data do not suffer systematic biases in the bulge \citep{schultheis2017}.

 All of the prior studies cited here present bulge abundances in [X/Fe] vs. [Fe/H] space and generally treat the bulge as a single population, comparable to the thick disk.
 It is well known that stellar populations at the solar annulus show two distinct trends in [$\alpha$/Fe] vs. $\feh$ space \citep{fuhrmann1998, prochaska2000, bensby2003}.
 These are commonly referred to as the high-$\alpha$ and low-$\alpha$ populations, though in this paper we will refer to them as low-Ia and high-Ia, respectively, since the pre-physical differences between them arise from the Type-Ia supernova contribution to their iron abundances.
-The bimodality of [$\alpha$/Fe] is less evident in the bulge, so most studies have treated the bulge as a single evolutionary sequence.
+While some studies \cite[e.g.][]{jonsson2017, zasowski2019} do identify high and low-Ia stars, the bimodality of [$\alpha$/Fe] is less evident in the bulge, so most studies have treated the bulge as a single evolutionary sequence.
+When the number of stars is small, the two populations blur together.
 However a recent analysis of APOGEE DR14 bulge ($R<3.5 \kpc$) stars by \citet{rojas} found the [Mg/Fe] distribution to be bimodal for stars near solar $\feh$, with a distinct low-[Mg/Fe] (high-Ia) sequence that had been previously categorized as a continuation of the low-Ia population.
 Other recent works with APOGEE DR16 data confirm that the bulge exhibits a disk-like double sequence \citep[e.g.][]{bovy2019, queiroz20, lian2020}.

 Stellar populations that span high to low-$\mgfe$ can be decomposed into high-Ia and low-Ia components, as done in \citetalias{weinberg}.
 Unlike prior bulge studies, we can now leverage the large bulge population observed by APOGEE DR16 to separately study the high-Ia and low-Ia populations of the inner Galaxy.
 When viewed in [X/Mg] vs. [Mg/H] space, these two populations inform us on the relative contribution of core collapse supernovae (CCSN) and Type-Ia supernovae (SNIa).
 Elements dominantly produced by prompt CCSN enrichment (e.g. O, Mg, Si, Ca) will display high-Ia and low-Ia sequences with little separation, while elements with an increased SNIa contribution (e.g. Fe, Ni, Mn) will show a larger sequence separation.
 The two-process decomposition model developed by \citetalias{weinberg} allows us to quantify the relative prompt and delayed contribution to each element.
 By studying the abundances in Mg space rather than Fe space, we can conduct a clearer comparison of the nucleosynthetic contributions to the bulge and disk than has been done before, since Mg comes almost entirely from CCSN. .